Farmer Research Committee: Costs

 Why are farmers organized in farmer Research Committees willing to assume some of the costs of adaptive testing and extension?
 The answer lies in thousands of studies of agricultural technology adoption by poor farmers in developing countries.
 These show how some farmers in a community will always conduct small-scale experiments on their farms to check out whether a blanket recommendation or a technology package from an extension agent actually works in their conditions These studies also show how other farmers will wait to see how these experimenters fare before they too take the risk of innovating.
 This makes sense because the poor are usually farming in highly unpredictable and risky production environments, for which it is extremely expensive for an extension system to develop precise recommendations.
 The best these services can do is to come up with technologies that, on the average, are likely to do well.
 But poor farmers need–and practise—precision farming: they deliberately maximise diversity within small areas on their farms to protect themselves from the risk of a bad season in one micro-environment, or one disease or pest or crop or variety.
 As a result, farmers are rightly cautious about adopting blanket recommendations, and they do their own on-farm testing to check these recommendations out.

-Farmer Research Committees harness a huge, underutilized resource: the time and money poor farmers spend tinkering with technologies they don't fully trust or understand.
-This is why experimenting farmers willingly volunteer as Committee members, even if they are very poor, and why they are willing to absorb the costs of adaptive testing done in Committee.
-A Farmer Research Committee socializes the local experimentation that is ongoing on every farm to some degree, and makes this activity more systematic, better informed and more efficient for a larger number of beneficiaries.
-Farmers who volunteer and are elected to be members of Farmer Research Committees are nominated by their communities because they are known to be already investing in a lot of their own local experimentation.
-When these farmers experiment in a group, they can replicate their experiments and learn much faster, so the return on their time and other investments increases in group experimentation compared with the idiosyncratic experimentation they do on their own.
+Farmer Research Committees harness an often underutilized resource: the time and money that farmers invest towards testing technologies they don't fully trust or understand.
+This is why experimenting farmers choose to volunteer as Committee members, regardless of income level, and why they are willing to absorb the costs of adaptive testing.
+A Farmer Research Committee formalizes the local experimentation that takes place on every farm to some degree, and makes this activity more systematic, informed and efficient for a broader base of beneficiaries.
+Farmers who volunteer and are elected to be members of Farmer Research Committees are nominated by their communities.
+When these farmers conduct experiments as a part of a collective, they can replicate their experiments and learn much faster, so the return on their time and other investments increases compared to the testing they complete individually.